Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 By 2024, it’s estimated that China will account for 36% of the projected $72.8 billion in VR spending.
 That said, America and Western Europe aren’t far behind China.

-Virtual reality (VR) and augmented reality (AR) technologies are now more accessible than ever.
+As these virtual reality statistics show, virtual reality (VR) and augmented reality (AR) technologies are now more accessible than ever.

 With more than 171 million users across the globe, and over 50 million in America alone, it’s become more commonplace and accepted by society.

 Also, with the increase in people becoming more aware of VR/AR, and its wide use across industries, there is every reason to see it grow and evolve in the coming years.